 My love of the franchise continued throughout the 8-bit era.
 While I never finished Dragon Quest II, I did eventually finish Dragon Warrior III on the Game Boy Color.
 I counted Dragon Warrior IV among the best Nintendo games of the 1990s; I still listen to the orchestral arrangement of its symphonic soundtrack.

-Later generations proved hit or miss, I borrowed a Super Famicom copy of Dragon Quest V from John Ricciardi, but lacking a translation or access to the Internet (this was the mid-1990s), I didn't get far.
+Later sequels proved hit or miss, I borrowed a Super Famicom copy of Dragon Quest V from John Ricciardi, but lacking a translation or access to the Internet (this was the mid-1990s), I didn't get far.
 Dragon Warrior VII for the Sony PlayStation fell flat for me.

 Then Dragon Quest VIII was released for the PlayStation 2, and I was completely absorbed.
 I thought I would play for only a few hours to enjoy the nostalgia, but I spent a full 80 hours to finish the game.
 In the last 15 years, the only other games I remember commanding that much of my attention are Breath of the Wild and Horizon Zero Dawn.